angarsky/diveintopython/learn/exceptions.md

     print("Exception:", str(e))
 ```

-> **Note**: Always consider using built-in exception classes before creating custom ones, as your needs may already be covered by Python's standard library.
+> Note: Always consider using built-in exception classes before creating custom ones, as your needs may already be covered by Python's standard library.

 ## Designing Exceptions